dbafromthecold/KubernetesPodEviction/slides.md

 ## What about stateful applications?
 <!-- .slide: style="text-align: left;"> -->
-- Pods need to move to a new node
+- Pods need to move to a new node<br>
-- Storage also has to move
+- Storage also has to move<br>
-- Otherwise the pod will not spin up
+- Otherwise the pod will not spin up<br>

 ---